 We’ve been busy testing all the top workout apps and getting our sweat on, to provide comprehensive, honest reviews of the brands and products that promise to help you get fitter.

-One specific app that has quickly built a very large and loyal following is Fitbod (an app that we’ve also used for some time now), so we thought it was worth providing the ultimate Fitbod review, to provide clear insights into what it’s like using the app on a daily basis.
+One specific app that has quickly built a very large and loyal following is Fitbod (an app that we’ve also used for some time now), so we thought it was worth creating the ultimate Fitbod review, to provide clear insights into what it’s like using the app on a daily basis.

 In a hurry?
 Here’s the bottom line… We really rate Fitbod very highly and it claimed #1 spot in our recent comparison of this year’s best workout apps.